cirosantilli/git-tutorial/index.md

 As we can see, it contains other trees and blobs, just like the output of `ls-tree`.

+The index does not stores trees but rather has a specialized file format, probably for greater efficiency.
+There are however commands like `write-tree` and `read-tree` that transform between tree objects and the index.

 #### ls-tree

 List tree for current directory at given commit: